datawire/ambassador-docs/docs/emissary/pre-release/howtos/grpc.md

 $ docker push <docker_reg>/grpc_example
 ```

-### Mapping gRPC services
+### AmbassadorMapping gRPC services

-$productName$ `Mapping`s are based on URL prefixes; for gRPC, the URL prefix is the full-service name, including the package path (`package.service`).
+$productName$ `AmbassadorMapping`s are based on URL prefixes; for gRPC, the URL prefix is the full-service name, including the package path (`package.service`).
 These are defined in the `.proto` definition file.
 In the example [proto definition file](https://github.com/grpc/grpc/blob/master/examples/protos/helloworld.proto) we see:

 ```
 package helloworld;